CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: Experiments

 \subsection{Experimental Setup}

-We consider three strong multi-domain DST models to evaluate the effect of \textsc{CoCo}-generated counterfactual conversations in several scenarios. \textsc{Trade} \citep{WuTradeDST2019} builds upon pointer generator network and contains a slot gate module for slots classification and a state generator module to generate states. \textsc{TripPy} \citep{heck-etal-2020-trippy} introduces a classification gate and a triple copy module.
-The triple copy module allows the model to copy values from the conversation context, previous turns' predictions and system informs.
-The classification gate will decide which copy mechanism will be activated. \textsc{SimpleTod} \citep{hosseiniasl2020simple} recasts multi-domain DST as a causal language modeling over the sequences obtained by concatenation of conversation history and dialogue-level belief state.
-It fine-tunes a GPT2 to model these sequences, which, in the inference, can directly decode the belief state conditioned on the conversation history.
+We consider three strong multi-domain DST models to evaluate the effect of \textsc{CoCo}-generated counterfactual conversations in several scenarios. \textsc{Trade} \citep{WuTradeDST2019} builds upon pointer generator network and contains a slot classification gate and a state generator module to generate states. \textsc{TripPy} \citep{heck-etal-2020-trippy} introduces a classification gate and a triple copy module, allowing the model to copy values either from the conversation context or previous turns' predictions or system informs. \textsc{SimpleTod} \citep{hosseiniasl2020simple} models DST as a conditional generation problem with conversation history as its condition and belief state as its target and finetunes on GPT2.

-{\textbf{Evaluation.}} We train each of these three models following their publicly released implementations on the standard train/dev/test split of MultiWOZ 2.1 \citep{Eric2019MultiWOZ2M} from scratch.
+{\textbf{Evaluation.}} We train each of these three models following their publicly released implementations on the standard train/dev/test split of MultiWOZ 2.1 \citep{Eric2019MultiWOZ2M}.
 We use the joint goal accuracy to evaluate the performance of DST models.
-It measures the model accuracy by comparing the predicted belief state with the ground-truth, where the prediction is marked correct if and only if the set of (\textit{domain-slot}, value) pairs in the model output exactly matches the oracle one.
+It is 1.0 if and only if the set of (\textit{domain-slot}, value) pairs in the model output exactly matches the oracle one, otherwise 0.

 {\textbf{Slot-Value Dictionary.}} We carefully design two sets of slot-value dictionaries to capture the effect of unseen slot values from two perspectives, namely \textit{in-domain} (\textit{I}) and \textit{out-of-domain} (\textit{O}). \textit{I} is a dictionary that maps each slot to a set of values that appear in MultiWOZ test set, but not in the training set.\footnote{When this set is empty for a slot (e.g., \textit{hotel-area}), we use the set of all possible values (e.g., \textit{center}, \textit{east}, \textit{west}, \textit{south}, \textit{north}) for this slot from training data.
 Please see Appendix \ref{appendix:slot_value} for further details.} On the other hand, we construct \textit{O} using external values (e.g., hotel names from Wikipedia) that fall completely outside of the MultiWOZ data for the slots (e.g., \textit{hotel-name}, \textit{restaurant-name}, etc.).
 Otherwise, we follow a similar fall-back strategy for slots (e.g., \textit{hotel-internet}) with no possible external values beyond the ones (e.g., \textit{yes} and \textit{no}) in the original data.